matrix-org/matrix-spec/content/client-server-api/modules/end_to_end_encryption.md

 key, that client must notify the user about the change before allowing communication between the users to continue.

-Since device IDs and cross-signing keys occupy the same namespace, clients must ensure that they use the correct keys when verifying.
-While servers must not allow devices to have the same IDs as cross-signing keys, a malicious server could construct such a situation, so clients must not rely on the server being well-behaved and should take precautions against this.
-For example, clients should refer to keys using the public keys rather than only by the device ID.
-Clients should also fix the keys that are being verified, and ensure that they do not change in the course of verification.
-Clients may also display a warning and refuse to verify a user when it detects that the user has a device with the same ID as a cross-signing key.
+Since device key IDs (`ed25519:DEVICE_ID`) and cross-signing key IDs (`ed25519:PUBLIC_KEY`) occupy the same namespace, clients must ensure that they use the correct keys when verifying.

+While servers MUST not allow devices to have the same IDs as cross-signing keys, a malicious server could construct such a situation, so clients must not rely on the server being well-behaved and should take the following precautions against this.

+1. Clients MUST refer to keys by their public keys during the verification process, rather than only by the key ID.
+2. Clients MUST fix the keys that are being verified at the beginning of the verification process, and ensure that they do not change in the course of verification.
+3. Clients SHOULD also display a warning and MAY refuse to verify a user when it detects that the user has a device with the same ID as a cross-signing key.

 A user's user-signing and self-signing keys are intended to be easily replaceable if they are compromised by re-issuing a new key signed by